Gabelbombe/paper-cosfromscratch/README.md

 This scenario is illustrated in the image above.
 Here the client requests a service represented by job A on nomad.
 After hitting the AWS ALB the request is routed to fabio, deployed as nomad job, which then forwards the request to job A. Either to the instance of job A on nomad client node 1 or 2.

-## Setting Up our Container Orchestration System
+## Setting up our Container Orchestration System

 Now that we have outlined the technologies, lets roll out the big guns and start assembling the pieces to put our Container Orchestration System into action.
 As a note, all steps I will outline and scripts used here have been tested with an Ubuntu 16.04, but should also work on other linux based systems with minor tweaks and massages.